dfsp-spirit/jneuroformats/jneuroformats/README_dev.md

 ### Running the demo App

 The demo app loads various FreeSurfer data for a subjects from the FreeSurfer output directory, known as the subjects_dir in FreeSurfer speech.
+Some demo data in a directory that is organized like a FreeSurfer subjects_dir comes with this software in the repo, so you do **not** need to acquire and process an MRI scan to run the demo app.

-Make sure you are in the `<repo>/jneuroformats/` directory, not just in the root of the repo.
+Make sure you are in the `<repo>/jneuroformats/` sub directory, not just in the root of the repo.

 ```shell
 mvn package    # to build the jar file.
 java -cp target/jneuroformats-1.0-SNAPSHOT.jar org.rcmd.jneuroformats.App --help  # to get usage info
 java -cp target/jneuroformats-1.0-SNAPSHOT.jar org.rcmd.jneuroformats.App src/test/resources/subjects_dir subject1  # to run with demo data from the repo
 ```

+Of course, replace `jneuroformats-1.0-SNAPSHOT.jar` with the jar of the version you intend to run.

 The last command above runs the app `org.rcmd.jneuroformats.App` with two arguments: The subjects_dir (`src/test/resources/subjects_dir`) and the subject (`subject1`), and prints some information on the loaded files and the data contained in them.